-COP30 (30th Annual Conference of the Parties to the 1992 United Nations Framework Convention on Climate Change (UNFCCC)) will take place in Belém, Brazil from 10 to 21 November, 2025
+COP30 (30th Annual Conference of the Parties to the 1992 United Nations Framework Convention on Climate Change (UNFCCC)) took place in Belém, Brazil from 10 to 21 November, 2025

-POGO will participate in the conference via several channels – more information to follow.
+POGO participated in the conference via several channels:

 Official side event